davemaloney/Things-You-See-All-Over/README.md

 Type **ls** to ensure that you are inside the directory that contains project.py, database_setup.py, and three directories named 'static' 'templates' and 'uploads'

-Now type **python database_setup.py** to initialize the database.

-Type **python lotsofmenus.py** to populate the database with restaurants and menu items.
-(Optional)

 Type **python project.py** to run the Flask web server.
-In your browser visit **http://localhost:5000** to view the restaurant menu app.
-You should be able to view, add, edit, and delete menu items and restaurants.
+In your browser visit **http://localhost:5000** to view the app.
+You should be able to view, add, edit, and delete places and things you see all over those places.